SDGforskning/sdg-strings/SDG08_query_action_WoS.md

 > 8.7.1 Proportion and number of children aged 5‑17 years engaged in child labour, by sex and age

 This target is interpreted to cover research about
-* Eradication of forced labour, modern slavery and human trafficking
+* eradication of forced labour, modern slavery and human trafficking
-* prohibit and end child labour and the use of child soldiers
+* prohibiting and ending child labour and the use of child soldiers

 The elimination or ending of child labour is not considered an important distinction, and the aspect of child soldiers is included in the interpretation as this is not always defined as child labour.
 Modern slavery is not sufficient as a search term, as more general terms like slavery and slave labour are commonly used.
 This will however include historical research that could be considered more or less relevant.
 The action term "remov*" was dropped as it mostly produces results related to organ removal or other irrelevant results.